thanhben03/quizz-app/README.md

 ## About this Project:

 An online practice test website is a web application that allows students to prepare for standardized tests or exams by taking practice tests, reviewing their performance, and tracking their progress.
 It typically features a comprehensive question bank, customizable practice tests, detailed performance analysis, and personalized feedback.
-Building an online practice test website using Laravel and MySQL provides a robust and scalable platform for delivering effective test preparation tools and enhancing student learning outcomes.
+Building an online practice test website using Laravel, Vue3 and MySQL provides a robust and scalable platform for delivering effective test preparation tools and enhancing student learning outcomes.
 <br>
 Connect with me at: